M41ie/Tennis/README.md

 club and user data in Redis for faster access.
 A running Redis server is required for this feature, for example `export REDIS_URL=redis://localhost:6379/0`.
 Cached entries expire automatically after a few minutes.
+Every write operation bumps a `CACHE_VERSION` value in Redis so that multiple API workers reload their local cache when the version changes.

 ### Environment configuration